Frequently Asked Questions About MAP

 When are classes held?

-MAP takes place every Saturday of the academic year (September through May), 8:30 a.m. and 5:00 p.m., except on some major holidays/school breaks.
+All MAP students attend MAP every Saturday of the academic year (September through May) at The Juilliard School from 8:30 a.m. to 6:00 p.m., except on some major holidays/school breaks.

-Once a student enrolls in MAP, is there a limit to how long he or she can participate in the program?
+Once a student enrolls in MAP, is there a limit to how long they can participate in the program?

 Yes.
 Once admitted to the program, students may participate in MAP for up to four years or through their senior year of high school, whichever comes first.
 However, re-admission each year is not automatic.
-A student's eligibility to continue in the program the following year is determined by the student's annual jury examination (similar to an audition), the commitment the student has demonstrated to his or her studies at MAP, overall progress in the program, and the faculty and administration's recommendations.
+A student's eligibility to continue in the program the following year is determined by the commitment the student has demonstrated to their studies at MAP, overall progress in the program, and the faculty and administration's recommendations.

 Does participation in MAP guarantee a student's admission to the Juilliard Pre-College program?